ocaml/dune/doc/explanation/bootstrap.rst

 ``_boot/dune.exe`` is the bootstrap Dune.
 Since it has been built from the Dune sources, it will act like Dune: it can read ``dune`` files, etc.

 This is actually the ``dune`` executable that will get installed.
-But Opam does not know about this: it expects a ``dune.install`` file that explains what files to install.
+This is the same executable as the one obtained by running ``opam install dune``.
+At this stage of the process, Opam does not know about this: it expects a ``dune.install`` file that explains what files to install.

 The next command run by the Opam instruction is the following: